-Keep taking this medicine for the full time of treatment, even if you begin to feel better.
-Do not stop taking it without checking first with your doctor.
+Keep using this medicine for the full time of treatment, even if you begin to feel better.
+Do not stop using it without checking first with your doctor.
 When your supply of the medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of the medicine.

 It is best to take this medicine with food.

 Take this medicine at least 4 hours before or 6 hours after you take antacids, laxatives, or other products that contain aluminum, calcium, magnesium, or sucralfate.

 Take this medicine at least 4 hours before or 12 hours after you take a stomach medicine for heartburn or ulcers (eg, cimetidine, famotidine, nizatidine, ranitidine, Axid®, Pepcid®, Tagamet®, or Zantac®).

 If you take iron or calcium supplements, you may take these supplements at the same time that you take this medicine with food or at least 4 hours before or 6 hours after you take this medicine.